 * Some previously existing qualifications in security-related disciplines may allow exemption from all or part of the SIA approved training.

 In September 2018 we announced our skills and qualifications review of the licence-linked qualifications for the private security industry.
-The second phase of this review is happening now.
+Please read our news stories to keep up to date with the review.

 - Maintain core competency specifications that meet the needs of the private security industry and are based on industry best practice.